|

 benefit, these pledges have immersed themselves in the pledge manual and

 are itching for a position within the house.
+With the Alumni coming

 before the Founding Fathers, and the Founding Fathers coming before the